ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

 Kubernetes is based on [Docker](https://www.docker.com/).
 Docker makes it possible to decouple processes from each other in a Linux
-system: *Docker containers* provide an operating system process with its own file system and its own network interface with its own IP address.
+system: *Docker containers* provide an operating system process with its own file system, its own network interface, and its own IP address.
 Unlike a virtual machine, however, all Docker containers use the same Linux kernel.
-So a Docker container is consumes hardly more ressources than a Linux process.
+Therefore, a Docker container consumes hardly more ressources than a Linux process.
 It is easily possible to run hundreds of Docker containers on a laptop.